sean-a-kuhn/MorseCoder/README.md

 goals:
--generate algorithms for encoding to Morse-> functions morseEncode() and encodeInput() -figure out a way to build morse tree--function buildTree()--without passing in tree as argument -continue to improve function decodeInput() handling of spaces and slashes
+-generate algorithms for encoding to Morse-> functions morseEncode() and encodeInput()
+- update error handling events as needed/discovered
+- if possible, create algorithm to buildTree() that returns tree without passing in tree as argument